wso2/docker-apim/dockerfiles/ubuntu/apim/README.md

 # Dockerfile for WSO2 API Manager #
-The section defines the step-by-step instructions to build the Docker image for WSO2 API Manager 2.2.0.
+This section defines the step-by-step instructions to build an Ubuntu Linux based Docker image for WSO2 API Manager 2.2.0.

 ## Prerequisites